Non-interacting fermions

 The resulting state vector stores coefficients whose amplitudes squared correspond to the probability to find the fermionic particle in the specified mode.

 Single-particle state vectors are most useful when used with operators that represent a set of single-particle operations.
 As discussed above, any single-particle operator can be described with a matrix of size by .
-In aleph, a single-particle operator can be created either by directly specifying the matrix or by constructing the single-particle operator from a sum of operators which individually act non-trivially on the single-particle sector.
+In Aleph, a single-particle operator can be created either by directly specifying the matrix or by constructing the single-particle operator from a sum of operators which individually act non-trivially on the single-particle sector.

 // Similar set-up as above